 Lightly flour the top of the dough, as well as a rolling pin, and gently roll out until about 1/8-inch thick.
 Add more flour as needed to prevent sticking.

-Use a pizza cutter or knife to cut into 6 large squares slightly larger than the size of your ramekins.
+Use a pizza cutter or knife to cut into 6 (amount as original recipe is written // adjust if altering batch size) large squares slightly larger than the size of your ramekins.

 At this time, scoop the white bean filling into the ramekins until almost entirely full (reserve any leftovers to enjoy as soup or future pot pies).